anthonylangsworth/FCMS/README.md

 # Limitations

-1. There is a bug in https://fleetcarrier.space where some commander names have a "CMDR" prefix.
-If so, modify line 156 in  the "journal_entry" method to manually prepend "CMDR ".
+1. The plug-in assumes the commander name in https://fleetcarrier.space is there in game commander name.
+If they differ, modify line 156 in  the "journal_entry" method to modify the commander name.
-2. The initial system for a carrier jump in the discord notification is the system the commander was in when issuing the jump order.
+2. The discord integration for https://fleetcarrier.space specifies the source system for a carrier jump.
+However, this plug-in repots the system the commander was in when issuing the jump order, not the location of the carrier.